Bharat-Singhh/vps-deployment-guide/README.md

 ```
 ```sudo ufw allow 8080/tcp   # jenkins```
 ### Step 12: Setup Monitoring System

 install docker and docker compose

 ```sudo apt install -y docker.io docker-compose```

 Install Prometheus, Grafana, and Loki for system monitoring in docker

+Prometheus collects system metrics and application performance data.<br>
+Grafana is a web-based dashboard to visualize Prometheus and Loki data.<br>
+Loki is a log aggregation system that stores and queries logs efficiently.<br>
+Nginx Exporter provides real-time metrics for Nginx performance, like request count and response times.<br>

 save this below code in ``` docker-compose.yml``` .
 ```sh
 version: '3.8'